peteroupc/peteroupc.github.io/randextract.md

 More formally, P(X &lt; Y) must be equal to P(X &gt; Y).
 This relationship is equivalent to _statistical indifference_ (Montes Gutiérrez 2014)<sup>[**(13)**](#Note13)</sup>, (De Schuymer et al. 2003)<sup>[**(14)**](#Note14)</sup>.
 This relationship works even if _X_ and _Y_ are dependent on each other but independent of everything else; this is easy to see if we treat _X_ and _Y_ as a single random "vector" \[_X_, _Y_\].
 This is shown by the following two propositions:

-**Proposition 1.** _Let X and Y be random variables.
+**Proposition 1.** _Let X and Y be real-valued random variables.
 Then Algorithm M outputs 0 or 1 with equal probability if and only if X and Y are statistically indifferent._

 _Proof._ For any _X_ and _Y_ there are only three mutually exclusive possibilities, _X_>_Y_, _Y_>_X_, and _X_=_Y_.
 For the algorithm to return 0, _X_ must be less than _Y_, and for it to return 1, _X_ must be greater than _Y_.